 Weighing the Risks

-Although these are low percentages, adding them together means that gastric bypass poses a 14% greater chance of requiring additional surgery compared to gastric sleeve.
+Although these are low percentages, adding them together means that gastric bypass poses a potential 14% greater chance of requiring additional surgery compared to gastric sleeve.
 For some patients, the benefits of the gastric bypass (additional weight loss, diabetes remission) make that increased risk worth it; for other patients, it’s better to not take the risk.

 Zooming out and considering serious risks, we find that major complications from either procedure are rare.
 In our practice, major complications represent less than 1% of surgeries, with gastric bypass posing a slightly higher complication risk than gastric sleeve.